UltraStar-Deluxe/format/spec.md

 >
 > Relative mode is deprecated and has been removed in version 1.0.0 of this specification.

-Relative mode is a special input mode that affects parsing and interpreting UltraStar files significantly.
+Relative mode is a special input mode that affects parsing and interpreting songs significantly.
 Relative mode is enabled by the `RELATIVE` header being set to `yes` (case-insensitive).

 ### Syntax